isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 #### **Letter Writers**

-<i>History</i><br>The thousands of illiterate and semi-literate Chinese immgrants in Singapore — <i>coolies</i> (manual workers), <i>amahs</i> (domestic helpers) and <i>Samsui</i> women (female construction labourers from Guangdong Province) — who yearned to communicate with their families in China resulted in the demand for letter writers.
+**History**<br>The thousands of illiterate and semi-literate Chinese immgrants in Singapore — <i>coolies</i> (manual workers), <i>amahs</i> (domestic helpers) and <i>Samsui</i> women (female construction labourers from Guangdong Province) — who yearned to communicate with their families in China resulted in the demand for letter writers.
 The 1950s and 1960s were boom times for such letter writers, with long queues of people patiently waiting to send word back home after World War II, along with food, clothing and money.
 Letter writers were usually Chinese males in their 50s and 60s.

-<i>Job Scope</i><br>A letter writer would pen the feelings and thoughts of his customers and also read letters aloud for the illiterate, bridging the physical and emotional distance between relatives who resided thousands of miles away and their families in Singapore.
+**Job Scope**<br>A letter writer would pen the feelings and thoughts of his customers and also read letters aloud for the illiterate, bridging the physical and emotional distance between relatives who resided thousands of miles away and their families in Singapore.
 The letters were written in a mixture of classical and vernacular Chinese.
 The writer would sometimes write “spring couplets, invitation cards, leases [and] marriage certificates”[^13] and, sadly, even suicide notes.
 Letter writers also wrote ancestral tablets for religious worship and to display at home for immigrants who moved into new residences.
 Due to the usually penurious circumstances of his clientele, the letter writer in the 1960s charged nominal sums for his services, such as a dollar per letter and earned about $250 a month.

-<i>Tools of the Trade</i><br>The letter writer’s stall was spartan, furnished with only a small table, one or two chairs and his writing instruments, comprising paper, Chinese brushes, ink and an abacus.
+**Tools of the Trade**<br>The letter writer’s stall was spartan, furnished with only a small table, one or two chairs and his writing instruments, comprising paper, Chinese brushes, ink and an abacus.

-<i>Then and Now</i><br>Letter writers were once a common sight in Chinatown but the trade lost its popularity after the 1980s with the passing of many old-time patrons.
+**Then and Now**<br>Letter writers were once a common sight in Chinatown but the trade lost its popularity after the 1980s with the passing of many old-time patrons.
 The increase in literacy and communication technology such as the telephone also contributed to the trade’s decline.
 Letter writers today focus primarily on writing ancestral tablets for the younger Chinese generation and entertain occasional requests from tourists to compose spring couplets and auspicious words or to have Chinese translations of their English names written.[^14]

 <div style="background-color: white;">
 <br/>